ArdiJorganxhi/SchoolManagementSystem/README.md

 Also secretaries are able to manage only internship operations.

+This API contains role-based authorization, so every user doesn't have all authorities, please check API for authorization details.

 This API isn't developed semester-based, so think of it as only one semester for every operation you will try in API.

 # Dependencies and Tools

-Express
+- Express
-Sequelize ORM
+- Sequelize ORM
-Postgres
+- Postgres
-Jsonwebtoken
+- Jsonwebtoken
-Bcrypt
+- Bcrypt
-Dotenv
+- Dotenv

 # Prerequisites